-In this issue you can make your own flying machine using an index card and a straw, and read about all sorts of things that fly including spaceships!
+Learn about rockets and flight when you make a flying machine using an index card and a straw and rockets out of pennies in a bottle.
+Plus, about all sorts of things that fly, including spaceships!

 Rockets & Flight Science Projects

 Make a kind of glider or flying machine that will go farther even than a paper airplane!
 To make your paper and plastic flying machine soar through the air you will need to give it thrust by tossing it with your hand, just like a rocket needs thrust to take off from the ground.

 - 3×5″ index card (or cardstock cut to size)

 - Cut the index card into three strips that are 1″ wide and 5″ long.
 (Get an adult to help you.)

 - Overlap the edges of two of the strips by about one inch, and tape them together.
 Now you have one long strip.
 Bring the two edges of the long strip together, overlap them, and tape them together to make a loop.